Portable-Linux-Apps/Portable-Linux-Apps.github.io/README.md

 - [x86_64](https://raw.githubusercontent.com/ivan-hc/AM-Application-Manager/main/programs/x86_64-apps)

 ### How it works?
-"[AM](https://github.com/ivan-hc/AM-Application-Manager)" is a tool wrote in bash, it downloads the desired application and creates launchers and symlinks to made them usable normally, easilly, the way you expect from a package manager like APT, PacMan or DNF, and sometime it can build on the fly appimage packages in a way similar to an AUR helper.
+"[AM](https://github.com/ivan-hc/AM-Application-Manager)" is a tool wrote in bash, it downloads the desired application and creates launchers and symlinks to made them usable normally, easilly, the way you expect from a package manager like APT, PacMan or DNF, and in some rare cases it can build on-the-fly AppImage packages in a way similar to an AUR helper.
 To see all the installation scripts, visit [https://github.com/ivan-hc/AM-Application-Manager/tree/main/programs](https://github.com/ivan-hc/AM-Application-Manager/tree/main/programs)

 ### Is there a version of "AM" that does not require root privileges?
 Yes, it is named "[AppMan](https://github.com/ivan-hc/AppMan)", it allows you to choose where to install your applications into your `$HOME` directory.